fatlinesofcode/ngDraggable/README.md

 </div>
 ```

-* `ng-center-anchor` is optional.
-If not specified, it defaults to false.
 * If the draggable is also clickable (ng-click, ng-dblclick) the script wont react.
 * You can define a drag-button as child with the attribute `ng-drag-handle`.